 Of Saint Augustine of Hippo Rowan Williams wrote: This is a book whose style and feel are really worthy of Augustine himself — humane and probing, full of telling metaphor and seriousness about the strangeness of human experience.
 It is capable of doing for a new generation a great deal of what Peter Brown’s epochal biography did half a century ago.

 He is now working on two new book commissions from Bloomsbury Publishing.
-The first, Inventing Socrates, will be published in 2015.
+The first, Inventing Socrates: The Religion of the Good Life (and why we had to have it), will be published in 2015.
 The second, Ludwig Wittgenstein, is a new biography of the philosopher to be published in 2016.

 His literary agent is Rachel Calder at The Sayle Literary Agency, 1 Petersfield, Cambridge CB1 1BB, United Kingdom, info [at] sayleliteraryagency [dot] com, 0044 (0)1223 303035.